 To keep your kids thinking about water use on World Water Day and beyond, consider trying some of the activities below:

-- Make a Checklist: Have each member of your family tick a chart each time they use water and get together at the end of a week to think about ways you can cut back.
-For ideas, check out our article on how to save water: one of our top tips is to use Persil small & mighty when doing the laundry.
-It works brilliantly even in a quick wash!
+Make a Checklist: Have each member of your family tick a chart each time they use water and get together at the end of a week to think about ways you can cut back.
+For ideas, check out our article on how to save water: one of our top tips is to use Persil Liquid when doing the laundry.
+It's formula is concentrated and works brilliantly even in a quick wash!

 Did you and your family have a little rain shower inside?
 Tell us which activities you tried and let us know what other facts about World Water Day you learned along the way in the comments below!